saumyamehta17/algorithm_and_system_design/system_designs/system_basics/mapReduce.md

 number of file splits = number of mappers

 Hadoop can run your program in form of **key, value** format only.
-So also mapper and reducer also works with key,value pair.
-So we have to convert these lines in file into key, value form.
+So also mapper and reducer also works with `key,value` pair.
+So we have to convert these lines of file into key, value form.
 So we have record_reader for each split.
 This is handled by Hadoop framework.
 Record reader is only reading one line at a time.
-Mapper will run n number of times, n is number of lines in your file spliter.
+Mapper will run n number of times, `n` is number of lines in your file spliter.

 Reducer will combine all **key, value** pairs.
-But reduce should have unique keys.
+But reducer should have unique keys.
 So there is another phase in between which is Shuffling and sorting

 `Shuffling and sorting`
 It will collect duplicate keys, and make it like: